newapplesho/builder/README.md

 - in the "Post-build Actions" section, enable "Publish JUnit test result report"
 - enter "**/*-Test.xml" into the text input labelled "Test report XMLs" that appears.
 - in the "Post-build Actions" section, enable "Publish Checkstyle analysis results" (requires the Checkstyle plugin to be installed)
-- enter "**/*-Lint.xml" into the text input labelled "Checkstyle results"

-- in the "Post-build Actions" section, enable "Record Emma coverage report" (requires the Jenkins Emma plugin to be installed)
-- enter "**/*-Coverage.xml" into the text input labelled "Folders or files containing Emma XML reports"
-- in the "Post-build Actions" section, enable "Archive the artifacts"
-- enter the "Files to archive" as "**/*.image, **/*.changes, **/*.zip"
-- save the configuration changes.

 Run the build job
 -----------------